side effects, dosage, reviews, how to take & discontinue, uses, pros & cons, and more

 Steady state is the flipside of half-life.
 This is when you can expect to get over side effects caused by fluctuating amounts of a medication in your bloodstream.
 Often, but not always the same amount of time as the plasma clearance above.

-This study may explain why Celexa, and probably other SSRIs, works in treating OCD.
+This study may explain why it, and probably other SSRIs, works in treating OCD.
 I wish there were more pretty neuroimaging pictures.

 Here’s another one, looking at people with several anxiety-spectrum conditions (OCD, PTSD, & SAnD).

-Your guess is as good as, if not better than, mine when it comes to how Celexa and other medications work in regards to things like PMDD.
+Your guess is as good as, if not better than, mine when it comes to how any crazy meds work in regards to things like PMDD.

 The active ingredient is usually the same as the generic name, but more often than not it’s a chemical salt of the substance identified as the generic.
 E.g. Fluoxetine is the generic for Prozac, but the active ingredient is fluoxetine hydrochloride (or HCl).
 It usually doesn’t make much of a difference outside of the more esoteric aspects of a drug’s pharmacology, but not always.